-Arthur Wellesley, 1st Duke of Wellington, KG, GCB, GCH, PC, FRS, was an Anglo-Irish soldier and statesman who was one of the leading military and political figures of 19th-century Britain. source
+Arthur Wellesley, 1st Duke of Wellington, KG, GCB, GCH, PC, FRS was an Anglo-Irish soldier and statesman who was one of the leading military and political figures of 19th-century Britain, serving twice as Prime Minister. source

 I hate the whole race.
 There is no believing a word they say, your...

 Next to a lost battle, nothing is so sad as a battle that has been won.

 When my journal appears, many statues must come down.

 When one turns over in bed, it is time to turn out.

 Being born in a stable does not make one a horse.

 Educate men without religion and you make of them but clever devils.

 The Lord's prayer contains the sum total of religion and morals.

 It is not the business of generals to shoot one another.